-- Entering the IP address for iServer device (for example 192.168.1.200). - Specifying Socket number (1000 or 2000 depending on iServer settings). - Defining RS485 Unit # interface address (1 to 199).
-Enter "0" for RS232 interface or for iServer. - Entering Reading command.
-Normally set to SRT to obtain reading from the devices.If you want to change this setting, refer to HTTPget Section 4.5. - Defining the Alarm setup (High/Low, High value, or Low value). - Specifying Pause Interval.
-It determines how many seconds each subsequential alarm notification will be sent. - Determining Monitor interval.
-It establishes the interval or time resolution in seconds for which readings will be obtained from the device.
+- Server IP Address: for iSE device (for example 192.168.1.200). - Socket Number: (1000 or 2000 depending on iServer settings). - Bus Address/Device ID: interface address (1 to 199).
+Enter "0" for RS232 interface or for iServer. - Reading Cmd: normally set to SRFT to obtain reading from the devices.
+If you want to change this setting, refer to list of commands in Section 4.5. - Alarm Type: (High/Low, High value, or Low value). - Info Message: text can be entered to describe the alarm condition. - Email Interval: the time interval in which the email is sent. - Monitor Interval: the interval or time resolution in which readings will be obtained from the device. - Alarm Hold Time: the time delay of each subsequential alarm notification to be sent.